SpongePowered/SpongeDocs/source/plugin/wgen/customwgen.rst

 Sponge exposes a great deal of vanilla world generation, which can be manipulated through the various interfaces.
 Currently, the only elements of the generation process that are *easily* exposed to manipulation are the populators.

-For a quick example, let's look at how we would change the cactii that spawn in deserts to be taller.
+For a quick example, let's look at how we would change the cacti that spawn in deserts to be taller.

 .. code-block:: java